 (1) He Makes us Aware of Our Sin & Brings Conviction

-He makes us aware of and convicts us of specific sins in our lives, so that we can deal with those sins, sins we may not even have known existed before the Holy Spirit brought them to our attention.
-The ways in which He convicts us of specific sins and brings them to our attention are numerous.
+He makes us aware of and convicts us of specific sins in our lives, so that we can deal with those sins.
+Sins we may not even have known existed before the Holy Spirit brought them to our attention.
+This can occur in a number of ways:

-- He may connect a specific Scripture to a specific sin in our lives as we read God’s Word.
+- He may convict us of a particular sin as we are reading God’s Word.

-- He may awaken and make our conscience sensitive to a particular sin.
+- He may awaken our conscience to a particular sin as we are praying.

 - He may cause us to see patterns of sins in our lives that we previously thought were insignificant.

-- He may use adversity to cause us to see our sin problem.
+- He may use adversity to cause us to see our sin.

 - He may even send a friend, relative, or spouse to point out sin in our lives.

-As you can see there are a number of ways the Holy Spirit reveals and convicts us of sin, but the important point to notice is that He is the One who reveals these sins and brings about the conviction, and He does this Monergistically (by Himself).
+There are a number of ways the Holy Spirit reveals and convicts us of sin, but the important point to notice is that He is the One who reveals these sins to us as He works Monergistically (by Himself).

 (2) He Creates Desire in us to Change